otills/openvim/docs/parts.md

 #### Incubation chambers
 * [Oko-lab Cryo Boldline](http://www.oko-lab.com/live-cell-imaging/heating-cooling/temperature/h101-cryo-bl-heating-cooling) - allows heating and cooling of samples in multiwell plates, with humidification (to reduce evaporation) and excellent data logging facilities.
 Can also be used with [gas mixing modules](http://www.oko-lab.com/gas-mixing/for-microscope-incubators/co2-o2-unit-bl-0-20-1-95), including combined mixing of nitrogen, oxygen and carbon dioxide.
 OKO-Labs can design gas mixing units to user specifications if required.
 * [Oko-lab electrically heated chamber](http://www.oko-lab.com/live-cell-imaging/stage-top-manual-or-premixed/discontinued/uno-combined-controller) - Allows heating of sample within multiwell plates using electrical filament heaters built into an incubation chamber.
 System integrates this with data logging and controlled temperature humidification.
-This model is discontinued.
+This particular model is discontinued.

 [Return to main OpenVIM page](README.md)